Schneppi/Stable-Diffusion-Prompter/README.md

 ## Usage

+1. Download and install Xojo (for free): https://xojo.com/
-1. Launch the Stable Diffusion Prompter app.
+2. Launch the Stable Diffusion Prompter app.

-2. Use the intuitive interface to create positive and negative prompts.
+3. Use the intuitive interface to create positive and negative prompts.

-3. Save and manage keyword collections as presets for future prompt creations.
+4. Save and manage keyword collections as presets for future prompt creations.

-4. Use the generated prompts in your Stable Diffusion projects.
+5. Use the generated prompts in your Stable Diffusion projects.

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to the development of the Stable Diffusion Prompter, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with descriptive messages.
 4. Push your changes to your forked repository.
 5. Submit a pull request detailing your changes.

 ## License